 Users of the service will be responsible for three different types of costs which are explained below.
 You can also download a PDF showing all of these costs in one chart.

 1. Your share of the public infrastructure cost

 Every property in the service area will pay an equal portion of the RM’s capital cost to build the public infrastructure and extend it to everyone’s property lines.
 The fee for each household will be $7,264.37.
 You can pay this fee over time by making an annual payment of $464, which will be automatically added to your property tax bill for the next 20 years.
 Or, instead of making annual payments, you can prepay the $7,264.37 in one lump sum.
 The fee will be due when the system is ready for operation, regardless of whether a homeowner is hooking up immediately or waiting longer.

 2. The cost of work on your property and the one-time connection fee

 When you are getting ready to connect to the system, you will be responsible for these costs:

 - Any equipment and work needed on your property, including installation, maintenance and required upgrades, and

 - A one-time connection fee to the City of Winnipeg.

-Based on information from contractors and installations to date, these costs usually total between $8,000 and $10,000 per household which includes the City of Winnipeg fee.
+Based on information from contractors and installations to date, the average cost of the work required on a property is about $6,300.
 However, costs can be higher because of challenges such as failing tanks, pumps or underground services that make pushing the pipe to the home more complex.
-Also, the one-time connection fee will go up over time.

 3. Your share of the cost to operate the system